mmistakes/jekyll-theme-skinny-bones/index.md

 <div class="tile">
   <h2 class="post-title">Research interests</h2>
-  <p class="post-excerpt">I'minterested in understanding the large-scale patterns and processes of life from an evolutionary perspective.</p>
+  <p class="post-excerpt">I'minterested in understanding the large-scale patterns and processes of life from an evolutionary perspective.
+However, I really like to combine multiple disciplines! </p>
 </div><!-- /.tile -->

 <div class="tile">